Service Needs for a Commercial Trash Compactor

 Types of Trash Compactors

 There are many types of trash compactors that businesses use for different reasons.
-In general, compactors are used when a business generates large amounts of compactable material or has a limited space for the collection of material.
+In general, compactors are used when a business generates large amounts of compactable material or has limited space for the collection of material.
 Compactors can come in various shapes and sizes depending on their use.
 Some of the common trash compactors out there are stationary compactors, self-contained compactors, and vertical compactors.
 Which compactor is best for your business?

 Self Contained Compactor

-Once the receiver container is full, the container with compactor attached is picked up, taken away for disposal, and then returned and reconnected.
+Once the receiver container is full, the container with the compactor attached is picked up, taken away for disposal, and then returned and reconnected.
 A major application for this type of trash compactor is with large volumes of compactable wet waste.

 Advantages of a Self Contained Compactor